 that you look for similar vehicles selling on various used car websites to get an idea

-you know the current condition of the vehicle and the cost of any needed repairs.
+current condition and the cost of any needed repairs..
 You

 can take the inspection information and adjust the price of the vehicle to determine